 - Draycote Water A First Aid Box is located in the RCC boat store for use by qualified first aiders.
-A Defibrillator is located on the wall inside sailing club (at the bottom of the internal stairs) - Rugby School Pool A First Aid Box and defibrillator is located at the poolside, adjacent to the lifeguard supplied by Rugby School - Qualified Personnel All RCC coaches are first aid trained to the minimum requirement as directed by the BCU, other members may also be suitably qualified.
+A Defibrillator is located on the wall inside sailing club (at the bottom of the internal stairs) - Rugby School Pool A First Aid Box and defibrillator is located at the poolside, adjacent to the lifeguard supplied by Rugby School - Qualified Personnel All RCC coaches are first aid trained to the minimum requirement as directed by the BCU, other members may also be suitably qualified - Defibrillator located to the right of the sailing club entrance near the stairs has a pin code access 1971.